ucb-stat133/stat133-fall-2017/hws/post02-second-post.md

 -   Create a folder `post02` and put everything there.

 -   You have total freedom to determine the file structure of `post02`.
+But keep in mind that the `html` file will be the only file reviewed by one of your classmates.

 -   Write your post using an `Rmd` file, and knit it in both `md` and `html` versions.
 Name the files: `post02-first-last.md` and `post02-first-last.html` with your own *first* and *last* names.

--   You will also have to submit your `html` file to bCourses, and to a Box folder **before the deadline**.
+-   You will also have to submit your `html` file to bCourses, and to a Box folder **before the deadline (11/30)**.

 -   Late submissions to Box will be penalized with a score of 0 (zero).
 No exceptions.

--   The reviewer will grade the version on Box that is the closest **before** the deadline.
+-   The reviewer will grade the version on Box that is the closest to the deadline (before the deadline).
 No exceptions.

+-   Updating the version of your html file on Box **after the deadline** will also be penalized (-1 point for each update).
+Do NOT update your html file on Box after the deadline: it's not worth it (i.e. won't be reviewed), and you will only lose points.

 ------------------------------------------------------------------------